 The status of the Temporary Return Reference Number (TRRN) can be checked online.

 EPFO has set up a separate helpdesk for employees and employers with respect to UAN.
 One can ask his query through phone or by sending an email.

-The EPFO offers three basic social security schemes (SSS) to the employees – EPF, EPS and EDLI.
-The following services are available online for the employees:
+Some of the key employee-centric services offered by the EPFO Online portal includes three basic social security schemes (SSS) to employees – EPF, EPS and EDLI.
+The following services are available online on the EPFO portal for employees:

 - UAN Generation Status